 Prerequisite(s): Admission to the Doctor of Education in Educational Leadership or program director approval.
-Taught: Variable, check with department

 A specific aspect of concern to the educational leadership or a contemporary issue appropriate for doctoral level study.
 May be repeated for additional credit when topic varies.
 May be repeated for up to a total of 12 semester hours.
 See Schedule of Classes for current offerings.